Administrative Assistant (Administrative Assistant III)

 - Skill in the use of standard office equipment and software.

-- Ability to implement administrative procedures; to interpret rules, regulations, policies, and procedures; to communicate effectively; and to provide guidance to others.
+- Ability to interpret rules, regulations, policies, and procedures.

 - Ability to communicate effectively.